tokio-rs/mio/README.md

 A group of mio users hang out in the #mio channel on the Mozilla IRC server (irc.mozilla.org).
 This can be a good place to go for questions.

+## Contributing

+Interested in getting involved?
+We would love to help you!
+For simple bug fixes, just submit a PR with the fix and we can discuss the fix directly in the PR.
+If the fix is more complex, start with an issue.

+If you want to propose an API change, create an issue to start a discussion with the community.
+Also, feel free to talk with us in the IRC channel.

+Finally, be kind.
+We support the [Rust Code of Conduct](https://www.rust-lang.org/conduct.html).